 A town with cutting river channels, hospitable locals, authentic homes, and spectacular views, Santo Antonio is absolutely beautiful.

-This is the most popular beach of Principe, and this is for a reason.
-As goes the name, the sand strip of this beach somewhat resembles a banana in terms of both its shape and its color.
+This is the most popular beach in Principe, and this is for a reason.
+As goes the name, the sand strip of this beach somewhat resembles a banana in terms of both its shape and its colour.
 The waters look crystal clear – light blue with patches of dark blue.

-This is also a great spot to engage in snorkeling – you might just be lucky enough to spot a sea turtle or two.
+This is also a great spot to engage in snorkelling – you might just be lucky enough to spot a sea turtle or two.

 Cascata Oque Pipi

-This is a waterfall that hidden in the lush green forests of Principe.
+This is a waterfall that is hidden in the lush green forests of Principe.
 To get there, you’ll have to set out on a beautiful trail in the National Park in Terreiro Velho.
-There’re also cocoa plantations you can visit, along with spending hours observing the flora and fauna of the region.
+There are also cocoa plantations you can visit, along with spending hours observing the flora and fauna of the region.